Buno Coffee Queen

 Decorative wooden piece with two white spherical objects mounted on a beige wall beside a bed, with potted plants on a wooden nightstand.

-Minimalist kitchen with light wood cabinets, a white countertop, and a wooden tray holding a small bowl and a rolling pin.
+Minimalist kitchen with light wood cabinets, a white countertop, and a wooden tray holding a small bowl - Buno Coffee Queen Street West Toronto, retail interior design by Architecture Riot

 A woman and a child sitting on a bench inside a modern cafe, with large windows showing a street view outside.
 The woman is holding the child, and there are potted plants and minimalist decor around them.